Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 - The 1978 group included notable astronauts Sally Ride (first American woman in space), Shannon Lucid (held longest duration stay in space by an American), Anna Lee Fisher (first mother in space), and Judith Resnik (aboard _Challenger_ mission).

-- Women have never exceed or meet 50% of a selection groups total.
+- Women have never exceeded or meet 50% of a selection groups total.
 Come on NASA!

 _Chartify side note_